emailhippo/email-verify-api-docs/docs/features.rst

 On screen reporting
 -------------------
-Every account comes with a secure on-line portal for customers to view their current and historic usage via simple but powerful, user friendly charts and reports.
+Every account comes with a secure on-line portal for customers to view their current and historic usage via simple but powerful, user-friendly charts and reports.

 Thoughtful versioning
 ---------------------